sambhav2612/Android-Practicals/operating-systems/README.md

-# Sem3-Pracs
+# operating-systems
 ### Overview

-A directory to my work in Sem3 of my undergrad.
+A directory to operating-systems in Sem3 of my undergrad.

 ```
 .
 ..
-├── operating systens
+├── operating-systems
 │   ├── p1a.c                   # Implements fork() system call in C
 |   └── p1b.c                   # Another implementation fork() system call in C
 |   └── p1c.c                   # Implements wait() system call for p1b.c program in C